-Can a parent sue on behalf of a child?
+Can a parent sue on behalf of a child in Singapore?

-A minor may sue or be sued like any other claimant/defendant.
+A minor may sue or be sued like any other claimant/defendant in Singapore.
 However, a next of kin above the age of 21 would need to act on behalf of the minor (known as a “litigation representative”).
-This is provided for in Order 76 Rule 2 of the Rules of Court.
+This is provided for in Order 4 rule 2 of the Rules of Court.

 Within Singapore’s legal system, a “minor” is defined as a person below the age of 18.
 “Child” on the other hand, is legally defined as a person below the age of 14.
 Though the term “child” is loosely used in day to day conversations to refer to a broad category of children/teens, “child” should not be confused with “minor” when considering the terms in a legal setting.